ashutosh20770909/Lamp_Stack/220241_solution.md

 Reasoning - %%% Type our approach here %%%

 ```
-%%% Replace this with the 1st challenge answer %%%
+%%% Replace this with the 1st challeng=e answer %%%
 ```

 ---